deanbushmiller/CEH-bootcamp/README.md

 # Way to build lab 20220909
-## looks like the permission issues is fixed
-## old way is here https://github.com/deanbushmiller/CEH-bootcamp/wiki/CEH-LAB-local-old-way
 # Penetration Testing AWS Lab Environment Deployment Guide
 	You will not need to install any software locally to run this lab.
 	Open a plaintext editor like notepad or ultra edit